-The funding is from the foundation’s Muriel H. Marshall Fund for the Aging, and was approved for a six-month period, with the funds renewable for another six months.
+The funding is from the foundation's Muriel H. Marshall Fund for the Aging.
 Catholic Charities has been receiving the funding since 2010, when it began offering the Home Visitation Program.

 The intent of the program is to decrease the detrimental effects of physical isolation, such as loneliness and depression, through socialization and companionship.
 Volunteer visitors provide assistance with light housekeeping, errands or recreational activities as part of an overall support network to maintain the senior in their community-based residence.

-Jennifer Leonard, president and chief executive officer of the Rochester Area Community Foundation, recognized the value of the program through the eyes of the fund’s creator.
+Jennifer Leonard, president and chief executive officer of the Rochester Area Community Foundation, said the Home Visitation Program matches the vision of Roxanne Marshall, the fund's creator.

 For more information about the Home Visitation Program, call (585) 343-0614.
 The program operates out of Catholic Charities' Batavia office, 25 Liberty St., Suite 7.

-Other Catholic Charities services provided in Genesee County include basic assistance, counseling for individuals, children and families, Domestic Violence Offenders program, Our Kids: Parent Education Awareness Program for divorced or separated parents experiencing custody issues, and Preventive
+Other Catholic Charities services provided in Genesee County include basic assistance; counseling for individuals, children and families; Domestic Violence Offenders program; Our Kids: Parent Education Awareness Program for divorced or separated parents experiencing custody issues; and Encompass Children's Health Home.

 For further information about the organization and its programs and services, contact Catholic Charities at (716) 218-1400 or go to ccwny.org.
-You can also check out Catholic Charities on Facebook at www.facebook.com/ccbuffalo and on Twitter at www.twitter.com/ccbuffalo and on Instagram at Instagram.com/catholiccharitiesbuffalo.
+You can also check out Catholic Charities on Facebook at facebook.com/ccbuffalo, on Twitter at twitter.com/ccbuffalo and on Instagram at Instagram.com/catholiccharitiesbuffalo.